AlexanderLapygin/cra_ts_react-query_rtl_msw_openapi-backend/README.md

     </a>
 </div>

-# CRA-in-TS starter with React Query and testing with RTL and MSW
+# CRA-in-TS starter with React Query and opanapi-backend and testing with RTL, MSW

 ## Feature tags